 About the owners

 Michael and Jennifer Kilp have owned and operated the business since 1999.
 Their energy and enthusiasm has seen the business expand and diversify to the extent that it is now a thriving business.
-Aquafun employs a number of local youth as well as attracts considerable tourists to the area, supporting the sociocultural and economic development of the township and region.
+Aquafun employs a number of local youth as well as attracts considerable tourists to the area.
+It supports the sociocultural and economic development of the township and region.

-Jennifer is currently studying a Bachelor of Social Science degree majoring in Leisure and Tourism Management.
-She was recently awarded the very prestigious 2013 Minister’s Student Achiever Award in Tourism and Hospitality Studies.
-This is awarded to students believed to possess the capabilities and personal qualities required to make a significant contribution to the tourism industry in New South Wales.
-She is also the Vice President and co-founder of WOWGIRLS Wave of Wisdom, a community group facilitating healthy lifestyle opportunities and connections for Women.
+Jennifer has a Bachelor of Social Science degree majoring in Leisure and Tourism Management.
+During her studies she was awarded the prestigious 2013 Minister’s Student Achiever Award in Tourism and Hospitality Studies awarded to students believed to possess the capabilities and personal qualities required to make a significant contribution to the tourism industry in New South Wales.
+She is also the Vice President and co-founder of WOW Wave of Wisdom, a community group facilitating healthy lifestyle opportunities and connections for Women.
 Jennifer is also a qualified stand-up paddle instructor.

-Aquafun has been externally accredited through Ecotourism Australia, gaining Advanced Ecotourism for their ecotours.
+Aquafun has been externally accredited through Ecotourism Australia, gaining Advanced Ecotourism status.
 Aquafun aims to educate through minimal impact practices and Leave No Trace principles.
 Aquafun actively participates in a number of environmental programs in conjunction with local environmental groups.
-Each year Aquafun hosts and provides kayaks and pedalboats free for Clean Up Australia Day and has been recognised by founder of Clean-up Australia Day Ian Kiernan for their efforts.
+Each year Aquafun hosts and provides kayaks and pedalboats free for Clean Up Australia Day and was recognised by founder of Clean-up Australia Day Ian Kiernan for their efforts.

 “Ecotourism is ecologically sustainable tourism with a primary focus on experiencing natural areas that fosters environmental and cultural understanding, appreciation and conservation”.

-Aquafun Avoca Lake actively engages in Climate change initiatives by providing input and representation on the Gosford City Council’s Coast and Catchment Committee as a community representative.
+Aquafun Avoca Lake actively engages in Climate change initiatives by providing input and representation on the Central Coast Council’s Coast and Catchment Committee as a community representative.
 This entails being kept abreast of the latest scientific literature and sea level modelling and having direct input on local government policy relating to climate change.
+Feel free to ask us.

 In 2013 Aquafun Avoca Lake was a finalist in the Hunter and Central Coast Tourism Awards.